fabiocicerchia/nginx-lua/docs/CONTRIBUTING.md

 2. Check that a change has any necessary tests and a proper, descriptive commit message.
 3. Checkout the change and test it locally.
-4. If the change is good, and authored by someone who cannot commit to `master`, please try to avoid using GitHub's merge button.
-Apply the change to `master` locally (feel free to amend any minor problems in the author's original commit if necessary).
+4. If the change is good, and authored by someone who cannot commit to `main`, please try to avoid using GitHub's merge button.
+Apply the change to `main` locally (feel free to amend any minor problems in the author's original commit if necessary).
 5. If the change is good, and authored by another maintainer/collaborator, give them a "Ship it!" comment and let them handle the merge.